-Note that our recommendations apply to three-variate time series, where the aim is to detect correlation regime changes.
-The paper \cite{degen2025csts} describes the data in detail and can be used to assess how closely the target data match our synthetic data.
-Although practical differences between distance functions have been minimal for our data, when target data closely match our synthetic data in distributions and sparsity, it could be beneficial to select the statistically optimal distance functions described in the results.

 The recommended methods scale well on standard hardware.
-Our experiments were run on a MacBook Pro M1 without optimisations required.
-DBI ($O(V(M+K^2))$, where $V$ is the number of time series variates, $M$ is the number of segments, and $K$ is the number of clusters \cite{Vendramin2010}) has a lower computational complexity than SWC ($O(VM^2)$, \cite{Vendramin2010}), so for large datasets or when computational efficiency is critical, we recommend that practitioners first assess cluster quality using DBI and verify promising results with SWC.
+Our experiments ran on a MacBook Pro M1.
+DBI ($O(V(M+K^2))$, where $V$ is the number of time series variates, $M$ is the number of segments, and $K$ is the number of clusters \cite{Vendramin2010}) has lower computational complexity than SWC ($O(VM^2)$, \cite{Vendramin2010}).
+For large datasets or when efficiency is critical, assess quality first with DBI, then verify promising results with SWC.